Mazyod/Mazyod.github.io/_posts/2011-12-15-whats-in-an-ssd.md

 Unless the Math that I was taught was all a lie, I'd say that's a good 4x performance boost!!

 The Mac feels great!
 Lighting fast file read/write/copy.
 Photoshop CS 5.1 starts without bouncing on the dashboard for half an hour as it did before.
-I really like this awesome Crucial[*] product!!
+I really like this awesome Crucial(1) product!!

-[*]: I am not getting paid one penny for saying this >.>
+(1): I am not getting paid one penny for saying this >.>

 Well, let me see if that site finished setting up my account so I can haz server programmingz 8)